williamshen-nz/recschedule-website/README.md

 # recschedule-website

-Parses the `recschedule.pdf` from MIT's website (http://web.mit.edu/athletics/www/recschedule.pdf) and generates a filtered version with Badminton.
+See https://shen.nz/badminton for live website.

-See https://shen.nz/badminton for an example.
+Parses the Open Rec Schedule PDF from MIT's website (https://www.mitrecsports.com/work-out/open-recreation/) and generates a filtered version with Badminton.
+Since the PDF URL changes based on the date, we scrape the website to get the URL in the [get_latest_recschedule.py](get_latest_recschedule.py) script.

-**Note:** only badminton is supported for now but should be easy to extend to other sports.
+**Note:** only badminton is supported for now but it should be easy to extend to other sports.

 ### Installation
 Python 3.6+ required.
 Bash script was tested on Ubuntu 18.04 and Mac OS.